 The Kansas City Royals are excited to host our 2nd Bark at the Park of 2015!
 The event will be held on Tuesday, September 22, 2015.
 Bark at the Park gives you the chance to sit beside your canine friend while taking in an evening of Royals baseball.
 Specific areas have been set aside for this event in Sections 206-209 and 107-109 for dogs and their owners that day.

-We will have vendors on the concourse out by the Hall of Fame but will NOT have a pre-game parade due to the weekday date and time of the game for the event.
+We will have vendors on the concourse by the Hall of Fame but will NOT have a pre-game parade due to the weekday game date and timing of the event.

 Tickets will be available for pick-up 90 minutes before the game and until the end of the 3rd inning outside of Gate A at a designated table.
 No tickets will be mailed or available for pick-up in advance.

 NOTE: You must sign a waiver stating that your dog's vaccinations from a licensed veterinarian are current.
 This waiver holds you (the owner) liable in the event of an incident.
 We recommend you contact your veterinarian regarding other vaccinations that may suit your dog's needs.
 The Royals reserve the right to deny any dog or human entrance to the ballpark and the Bark at The Park event for any reason they may see fit.

 For questions, please contact Britt Gardner at email@example.com.

 Older dogs, dogs with short muzzles and/or dogs in general that are quickly prone to heat exhaustion should consider not attending this event or possibly plan on not staying for the entire game.
 Even though there will be cool water and shady spots on hand, the direct sun and heat can be a deadly combination for dogs.
 Dogs cool themselves down by panting and are not nearly as efficient as us humans.
 Please keep the comfort and safety of your dog in the fore front of your mind when planning out this fun day at the park.